 In the undisturbed burial of Tutankhamun archaeologists discovered a beautifull solid gold and Lapis Lazuli funeral mask as well as a 300 pound solid gold coffin and an assortment of beautifull gold or gold plated funeral goods.
-The Twenty-first Dynasty pharaoh Psusennes I (Third Intermediate Period) was buried with a solid silver coffin and a beautiful solid gold mask (pictured above).
+The Twenty-first Dynasty pharaoh Psusennes I (Third Intermediate Period) was buried with a solid silver coffin and a beautiful solid gold mask.
 Gold was often paired with blue in Egyptian royal jewellery.
-The popular Pharonic "Nemes" head scarf was composed of blue and gold stripes and numerous pieces of gold and lapis jewellery have been recovered from royal burials.
+The iconic Pharonic "Nemes" head scarf was composed of blue (often lapiz lazuli) and gold stripes and numerous pieces of gold and lapis jewellery have been recovered from royal burials.

 Egyptian women were generally depicted with yellow skin, as were Asiatics and Libyans.
 During the Old Kingdom powerful officials were often depicted with yellow skin indicating that they (like women) spent more time indoors away from the suns rays.
 Depictions of groups of people often alternate yellow and brown skin to differentiate the members of the group, and younger people are more often depcited with lighter coloured skin.

 The ancient Egyptians also made yellow pigments such as yellow ochre (an ore of iron) and massicot (an oxide of lead).
 By the New Kingdom they also used orpiment, a sulphide of arsenic.
 Yellow was sometimes interchangeable with white, which represented purity.